POINTS OF INTEREST

 Elizabeth is a company town and was built by the Industrial Lumber Company.
 This quaint little town is known as the “Front Porch Community.”
 It was mandated by the Industrial Lumber Company that any house built had to have a front porch.
 The historic Elizabeth Town Hall served as a hospital for the Industrial Lumber Company.
 It was built in 1924 and still has the rope operated elevator.
 The building is listed in the National Historic Register for the State of Louisiana.

 The Hospital Museum, in the upstairs area of the building, features the original medical equipment steamer in the original surgery room.
 Also featured is the first Allen Parish movie camera used in the Allen Parish Theatre.
 Local people say that this building is haunted.
-Just come in and talk with the employees and they will have some stories to tell you!
+Come on in if you are brave enough!
+Listen to the stories told by the Curators and then begin a ghost busting adventure.
+Ask the ghosts questions while recording on your phone, maybe you will get your answers!
+Or listen for unexplained footsteps across floors or up and down the stairs.
+Beware!
+Sometimes there are pictures that fall from the walls as well!!
+Explore the mystery of Elizabeth City Hall, if you dare!

 ALLEN PARISH COURTHOUSE